Tye Hiatt

-Ty Hiatt (born December 17, 1985) is an American high school coach.
+Tye Hiatt (born December 17, 1985) is an American high school coach.
 He is the head football coach for Cedar High School, a position he has held since 2024.
+In his second season he led Cedar High School to their first State Championship in school history (75 Years).
+For his efforts he was named UHSAA Coach of the Month presented by the Las Vegas Raiders.
 He was the head football coach for Eastern New Mexico University from 2021 to 2022.
 He also coached for Southern Virginia, Frostburg State, Shepherd, and Southern Utah.
 He played college football for Southern Virginia as a wide receiver.